 Oklahoma City Thunder vs. Memphis Grizzlies

-The Oklahoma City Thunder and Memphis Grizzlies collide in Game 2 from Chesapeake Arena on Tuesday night.
-The Thunder are -3 point favorites over the Grizzlies with an over/under point total set at 186.
+The Oklahoma City Thunder look to recover from a blown opportunity and even the series as they visit the Memphis Grizzlies in Game Four.
+The Grizzlies are 2-point home favorites over the Thunder with an over/under point total set at 198.